Taxi & Private Hire

 Why we built a dedicated SERU practice bank

 The SERU assessment is the single biggest hurdle most London PHV applicants face.
-It is sat at a TfL service centre, includes around 70 questions in fill-the-gap and multiple-choice formats, and tests how well you understand safety, equality and the regulatory framework — not just whether you can recite facts.
+It is sat at a TfL service centre and is based on the Private Hire Driver's Handbook, covering safety, equality and regulatory understanding.
+Questions are a mix of multiple-choice and missing-word / sentence-completion style — they test whether you can apply the rules to real passenger scenarios, not whether you can recite facts.

 Our SERU mock tests follow the same wording style as the real paper: short scenarios, exact terminology and traps for candidates who guess.
 Every answer comes with an explanation that links the right behaviour back to the underlying law, such as the Equality Act 2010, the Private Hire Vehicles (London) Act 1998 or TfL's standards for drivers and operators.